samshahriari/Backgammon/README.md

 # Backgammon Project Description

+### Future changes

+- The main method in [Game](src/Game.java) will be split up to different methods.
+- The game is now played in the terminal but will in the future be a seperate app with a GUI.

 ### Outline

 A backgammon game created in Java.
 The game has a GUI and can be played by two people using the same screen.